swish-T/BabyProgrammosaurs/README.md

-# BabyProgrammosaurs
+#BabyProgrammosaurs
-# All of the baby programs that will eventually become programmosaurs come here to grow.
+#All of the baby programs that will eventually become programmosaurs come here to grow.

-# Baby program 1: Counts and Averages
+#Baby program 1: Counts and Averages

-# User instructions
+#User instructions

 print "Enter as many numbers as you like.
-When you've finished, type 'done' to see the count, sum, and average of your set." count = None total = None while True:
+When you've finished, type DONE to see the count, sum, and average of your set." count = None total = None while True: